 When it comes to sustainability – and particularly water stewardship – there is a need for a shared view of water risk and opportunity in the ICT sector, with a consistent response that can be used throughout the sector, to avoid competing demands and to maximize benefits for all.

 Read more about water stewardship and the ICT sector:

 Together with our members and partners, in 2020 we launched a global ICT Water Stewardship Working Group to help brands and their suppliers develop a common understanding of water, and a shared approach to responding through water stewardship.

 Activities so far have included a webinar series to raise awareness of the importance of water throughout the ICT sector, and a report setting out the typical risks and opportunities that exist throughout the supply chain.

-Over the course of 2021, we will continue to work with the group to identify more opportunities to reduce the barriers to water stewardship in the ICT sector and encourage collaboration in key sourcing hot spots around the world.
+We will continue to work with the group to identify more opportunities to reduce the barriers to water stewardship in the ICT sector and encourage collaboration in key sourcing hot spots around the world.